bbauska/W3Cx-2of5/README.md

 The only attribute we have seen thus far in this chapter of hyperlinks is href.
 href points to the URL that the link should jump to.
-Though it is an optional attribute, without it, the <a> tag will not be a hyperlink because it obviously has no idea where to jump to.
+Though it is an optional attribute, without it, the &lt;a&gt; tag will not be a hyperlink because it obviously has no idea where to jump to.

 The href attribute takes a URL.
 This URL can be in the form of: